Track gauge: Units

-The gauge is defined in Imperial units, metric units or SI units.
+The gauge is defined in imperial units, metric units or SI units.

-Imperial units were established in the United Kingdom by The Weights and Measures Act of 1824.
-The United States customary units for length did not agree with the Imperial system until 1959, when one international yard was defined as 0.9144 meters and, as derived units, 1 foot (=1/3 yd) as 0.3048 meter and 1 inch (=1/36 yd) as 25.4 mm.
+Imperial units were established in the United Kingdom by the Weights and Measures Act 1824.
+The United States customary units for length did not agree with the imperial system until 1959, when one international yard was defined as 0.9144 meters and, as derived units, 1 foot (=1/3 yd) as 0.3048 meter and 1 inch (=1/36 yd) as 25.4 mm.

-The list shows the Imperial and other units that have been used for track gauge definitions:
+The list shows the imperial and other units that have been used for track gauge definitions:

 Temporary way – permanent way

 A temporary way is the temporary track often used for construction, to be replaced by the permanent way (the structure consisting of the rails, fasteners, sleepers/ties and ballast (or slab track), plus the underlying subgrade) when construction nears completion.
 In many cases narrow-gauge track is used for a temporary way because of the convenience in laying it and changing its location over unimproved ground.